 But there are scarier examples out there of how lousy the times are for academic scientists.
 An example: Florida State University (FSU) has laid off 25 tenured faculty members as the departments of geology, oceanography, and anthropology are disbanded and merged into a new Earth and Atmospheric

-There’s an account of the fall-out -- Layoffs Lower Morale by Senior Staff Writer Courtney Griffin -- published last Thursday at FSUNews.com, the online edition of FSU’s student newspaper.
+There’s an account of the fall-out — Layoffs Lower Morale by Senior Staff Writer Courtney Griffin — published last Thursday at FSUNews.com, the online edition of FSU’s student newspaper.
 Other Florida universities are also laying off tenured faculty members, but in far fewer numbers than FSU.

-The faculty -- including Philip “Flip” Froelich, Francis Eppes professor of oceanography, who will lose his job, is incensed.
+The faculty — including Philip “Flip” Froelich, Francis Eppes professor of oceanography, who will lose his job, is incensed.
 “The university administration has torn the fabric of the

 Hat Tip: National Student News Service